Our Essential Services

 Home Goods Storage

 Whether you are looking for long- or short-term storage for your belongings in Italy, you may run into some issues.
 Italy is among the European countries with the least offer when it comes to storage.
 You may need to do an online search in Italian.
 The few options available will likely not allow for online reservations through the website.
 They may also not show their prices online.
-To ensure you are covered with your storage needs, take this into account, and plan your move in advance.

 On the positive side, storage is relatively cheap in Italy.
 The average rent per square meter a year is less than 250 EUR (275 USD).